 List of Materials Present

-For a comprehensive list of all raw materials, products and chemicals that are typically present in the plant, please review Attachment A.
+For a comprehensive list of all raw materials, products and chemicals that are typically present in the plant, please review Fact Sheet – Figure 5.

 Reporting System

 All slug discharges will immediately be reported to the employee’s supervisor.
 The supervisor will notify the Maintenance Supervisor and one of the Plant Contacts.
 The Plant Contact will notify the City of Selah POTW Manager and the Washington Department of Ecology assigned permit manager.
 Contact information for all individuals can be found on Attachment C.